 The "Douglas, Earl of Morton" chapter is about the history of the family.
-Page 383-384 discuss Hamilton Douglas Halyburton, and his mother and father.
+Pages 383-384 discuss Hamilton Douglas Halyburton, and his mother and father.

-This book is available to be read at the Internet Archives Here
+Available to be read at the Internet Archives here

 10. ^ Transcription of the text of the monument appeared in: